h2r/burlap_rosbridge/README.md

 ##Description of Code
-Currently, there are two abstract `Environment` implementations, `AbstractRosEnvironment` and a slightly more concrete implementation, `RosEnvironment`. `AbstractRosEnvironment` provides the infrastructure for managing action execution (via the `Environment` `executeAction(GroundedAction)` method).
+Currently, there are two abstract `Environment` implementations, `AbstractRosEnvironment` and a slightly more concrete implementation, `RosEnvironment`. `AbstractRosEnvironment` provides the infrastructure for managing action execution (via the `Environment` `executeAction(Action)` method).
 In short, `AbstractRosEnvironment` allows you to specify `ActionPublisher` objects for each BURLAP `Action` that are responsible for publishing the action events to ROS.
 There are a number of included implementations of `ActionPublisher` in the library already, but the framework is made to enable you to implement your own.
 The way an `ActionPublisher` is implemented also affects whether action execution is synchronous or asynchronous.

 The `AbstractRosEnvironment` does not, however, maintain the state of the Environment, which is a task left for the concrete implementations of it.
 The `RosEnvironment` extends `AbstractRosEnvrionment` with additional methods in which there is a single ROS topic that is publishing the state of the environment.
 Rewards and termination conditions for the environment are then handled by specifying standard BURLAP RewardFunction and TerminalFunction implementations that will operate on the state.
 Implementing `RosEnvironment` requires implementing a single method: `State unpackStateFromMsg(JsonNode data, String stringRep)` which is given the JSON message of the ROS topic and should turn it into a BURLAP `State` object that is returned.
 You may want to use the provided `MessageUnpacker` class if you have an implemented `State` object whose datastructure matches the ROS message and can be straightforwardly unpacked.